Articles on: General Questions (Pentest)

 Target URL

-Example of Site Tree:
+Example of a Site Tree:

 GET https://app.example.com/admin/login